Ghostbusters II (computer video game)

-Ghostbusters II is a 1989 action video game based on the film of the same name.
+Ghostbusters II is a 1989 action game based on the film of the same name.
 It was published by Activision for various computer platforms.
 British studio Foursfield developed a version for Commodore 64, Amiga, Atari ST, Amstrad CPC and ZX Spectrum, which also got ported to the MSX by New Frontier.
 It features three levels based on scenes from the film.
 Dynamix developed a separate version for the DOS, also based on the film.
 The non-DOS versions were praised for the graphics and audio, but criticized for long loading times, disk swapping, and the final level.
 The DOS, Commodore 64 and Amiga versions were the only versions released in North America.